-The texture of homemade marzipan is really good and it can be rolled out to cover a cake just the same as you would use fondant or used to cover a fruitcake before you add a coat of Rolled Fondant Icing or Royal Icing.
+The texture of homemade marzipan is excellent, and it can be rolled out to cover a cake just the same as you would use fondant or use it to cover a fruit cake before you add a coat of Rolled Fondant Icing or Royal Icing.

-I have always made my own marzipan because I know it will roll well, tastes as it should and I know that I haven’t added anything to it.
+I have always made my own marzipan because I know it will roll well, tastes as it should, and I know that I haven’t added anything to it, such as chemical preservatives.

-Where I live I cannot buy ground almonds (almond meal) so I buy almonds that have been flaked or chopped (or even whole almonds that I have to skin myself) and I grind them in my coffee grinder.
-After they have been ground I pass them through a fine sieve and return any that have not been ground fine enough for a second grinding.
-It takes a bit of time but the results are perfect.
+Where I live, I cannot buy ground almonds (almond meal), so I buy almonds that have been flaked or chopped (or even whole almonds that I have to skin myself), and I grind them in my coffee grinder.
+After I’ve ground them, I pass them through a fine sieve and return any that have not been ground fine enough for a second grinding.
+It takes a bit of time, but the results are perfect.

 Cooked marzipan is so much easier to use…

-Cooked marzipan takes longer to make but it is easier to use, gives better-finished results, is not oily and will keep well.
+The Cooked marzipan takes longer to make, but it is easier to use, gives better-finished results, is not oily, and will keep well.

 Marzipan – Cooked Method

-Put the sugar, cream of tartar and water in a heavy bottomed pan and place over a medium heat.
+Put the sugar, cream of tartar, and water in a heavy-bottomed pan and place over medium heat.

-Make sure that the pan you use is wider than the gas or electric ring you use, then the sugar will not burn on the sides of the pan and discolour the marzipan.
+Ensure that the pan you use is wider than the gas or electric ring you use; then, the sugar will not burn on the sides of the pan and discolor the marzipan.

 Put some cold water in a bowl that is larger than the base of the pan and put to one side.

-Stir the sugar mixture until the sugar has dissolved then, with a brush dipped in cold water, brush the sugar crystals from the sides of the pan to prevent the mixture from crystallising.
+Stir the sugar mixture until the sugar has dissolved.
+Then, with a brush dipped in cold water, brush the sugar crystals from the sides of the pan to prevent the mixture from crystallizing.

 Do not stir again.

-Let the sugar mixture come to the boil then turn up the heat and boil until it reaches the soft ball toffee stage 240ºF/115ºC.
+Let the sugar mixture come to a boil, then turn up the heat and boil until it reaches the softball toffee stage 240ºF/115ºC.

-As soon as it reaches the correct temperature, remove the pan from the heat and plunge the bottom of the pan into the cold water and leave for 2 minutes in order to cool it and prevent the toffee overcooking, making sure not to get any of the water into the toffee mixture.
+As soon as it reaches the correct temperature, remove the pan from the heat and plunge the bottom of the pan into the cold water and leave for 2 minutes to cool and prevent the toffee from overcooking, making sure not to get any of the water into the toffee mixture.

 Remove the pan from the cold water and stir in the ground almonds/almond meal and the egg whites.

-Return the pan to a low heat and stir until the mixture thickens slightly then remove from the heat and plunge the bottom of the pan into cold water again for to cool it down.
+Return the pan to low heat and stir until the mixture thickens slightly, then remove from the heat and plunge the bottom of the pan into cold water to cool it down.

 Stir while it is cooling.

-When it is cool enough to touch with your hands then turn the mixture on to a work surface dusted with icing sugar.
+When it is cool enough to touch with your hands, turn the mixture onto a work surface dusted with icing sugar.